DataDog/dd-trace-dotnet/docs/Datadog.Trace.Bundle/README.md

 # `Datadog.Trace.Bundle` NuGet package

-This package contains the Datadog .NET APM tracer, allowing both automatic and custom instrumentation in certain scenarios.
+This package contains the Datadog .NET APM suite.
+As other setups, it enables Tracing, Continuous Profiler and ASM.
+For tracing though, it allows both automatic and custom instrumentation.
+It is meant to be used mainly when access to the application server is limited (eg on Azure Service Fabric).
+Refer to the next section for more details on when to use this package.

 > If you are using automatic instrumentation and would like to interact with APM only through C# attributes, see the [Datadog.Trace.Annotations](https://www.nuget.org/packages/Datadog.Trace.Annotations/) NuGet package.

 ## When should you use Datadog.Trace.Bundle

-You should consider using this package mainly in scenarios where other setups aren't possible.
+Consider using this package mainly in scenarios where other setups aren't possible.
-For instance, [on Windows, please install the tracer using our MSI](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#install-the-tracer), on [linux, using the appropriate package](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=linux#install-the-tracer).
+For instance, [on Windows, please install the tracer using our MSI](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#install-the-tracer), on [linux, using the appropriate package](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=linux#install-the-tracer), on AAS Windows, rely on the [AAS extension](https://docs.datadoghq.com/serverless/azure_app_services/?tab=net).

 Also note, that `Datadog.Trace.Bundle` will not allow you to trace apps running in IIS.

 ## Getting Started